Naluswa256/tiktok-shop-link-kit/src/components/tiktok-commerce/README.md

-# TikTok Commerce Design System
+# BuyLink UG Design System

-A mobile-first design system built for the TikTok Commerce Link Hub platform, optimized for Ugandan sellers.
+A mobile-first design system built for the BuyLink UG platform, optimized for Ugandan sellers.

 ## Overview

 This design system provides a comprehensive set of components, tokens, and patterns specifically designed for mobile-first e-commerce experiences.
-Built on top of shadcn/ui with custom theming for the TikTok Commerce brand.
+Built on top of shadcn/ui with custom theming for the BuyLink UG brand.

 ## Design Principles